elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

 - Operating segment
   - must meet:
     - engages in business activities which it earns revenues and incurs expenses
-    - its results are regularly reviewed by the company's chief operating decision-market
+    - its results are regularly reviewed by the company's chief operating decision-maker
     - discrete financial information available on it
   - reportable (at least one of these tests):
     - revenue is 10% or more of the combined revenue